WebOrigami/docs/src/content/language/tutorial.md

 </clipboard-copy>

 This `thumbnails` formula applies the `thumbnail.js` function to each of the images.
+In that `@map` function, the second parameter is just the file name `thumbnail.js`, which is a shorthand for writing the longer form `=thumbnail.js(_)`

 Because Origami treats real folders and virtual folders the same, you can browse your virtual folder of thumbnails.

 <span class="tutorialStep"></span> Switch to the tree diagram window and refresh it to view your site's updated structure.